Spherical subcategories in algebraic geometry: Twist functors

 \fixedwidthtabular (1) & $\TTT_F|_{F\orth} = \id$ and $\TTT_F|_\sod{F} = [1]\otimes\Hom^\bullet_\circ(F,F)$. \\ (2) & $\Hom^\bullet(F,F)\isom\Hom^\bullet(\TTT_F(F),\TTT_F(F))$ if and only if $F$ is spherelike. \\ (3) & If $\TTT_F$ is fully faithful, then $\TTT_F$ is an equivalence.\\ (4) & If $F$ is spherical, then $\TTT_F$ is an equivalence.\\ (5) & If $\TTT_F$ is an equivalence and $\DD$ has a Serre functor and is Krull-Schmidt, then $F$ is spherical. \end{tabular} \end{lemma}

 \begin{proof}

 (1) This follows at once from the defining triangle for twist functors.

 (2) The condition means that $\TTT_F$ is fully faithful on the singleton $\{F\}$.
-The proof for the ``if''-part can be found in \cite[Proposition 8.6]{Huybrechts}, which carries over verbatim, since no Serre duality is needed here.
-For the converse, note that $\Hom^\bullet_\circ(F,F)$ has to be one-dimensional, so $F$ is spherelike.
+The short proof for the ``if''-part can be found in \cite[Thm.~1.27]{Ploog-PhD}, which we replicate for the convenience of the reader.
+For any $f\in\Hom^d(F,F)$,